-Assemblies & Collective Worship
+Assemblies and Collective Worship

 Our vision of ‘Preparing, Sowing, Growing’ is at the heart of how we plan, deliver and reflect on our collective worship.
 Assemblies which we also call ‘Worship Time’ take place each day.